mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Same person:** Our connection to Dogen and Buddha is through you?

 **Katagiri:** [Sure.]
-The teacher is Buddha, and Dogen, and [patriarch](glossary#ancestor), simultaneously.
+The teacher is Buddha, and Dogen, and [ancestor], simultaneously.
 That’s why the teacher is also a student, who is continually learning, every day.
 Working like Dogen, and buddhas, every day.

 #### 1:05:15

 **Question:** Roshi?
 Is that why...
-You don’t see Zen emphasize other realms; you know, like having psychic experiences, or coming in contact with [bodhisattvas](glossary#bodhisattva) and [buddhas](glossary#buddha), or [demons](glossary#demon), things like that?
-And [Tibetan Buddhism](glossary#tibetan-buddhism), for instance, seems to really emphasize entering these other worlds.
-Is that because of that; because those other realms still exist in [duality](glossary#dualism)?
+You don’t see Zen emphasize other realms; you know, like having psychic experiences, or coming in contact with bodhisattvas and buddhas, or demons, things like that?
+And Tibetan Buddhism, for instance, seems to really emphasize entering these other worlds.
+Is that because of that; because those other realms still exist in duality?

 **Katagiri:** Sure.
 Even though I don’t emphasize them, we are with them already, don’t you think so?